hashicorp/terraform-provider-azurerm/website/docs/d/oracledatabase_exadata_infrastructure.html.markdown

 * `days_of_week` - Days during the week when maintenance should be performed.

 * `hours_of_day` - The window of hours during the day when maintenance should be performed.
-The window is a 4 hour slot.
-Valid values are: 0 - represents time slot 0:00 - 3:59 UTC - 4 - represents time slot 4:00 - 7:59 UTC - 8 - represents time slot 8:00 - 11:59 UTC - 12 - represents time slot 12:00 - 15:59 UTC - 16 - represents time slot 16:00 - 19:59 UTC - 20 - represents time slot 20:00 - 23:59 UTC

 * `lead_time_in_weeks` -  Lead time window allows user to set a lead time to prepare for a down time.
-The lead time is in weeks and valid value is between 1 to 4.

 * `months` - A `months` block as defined below.

-* `patching_mode` -  Cloud Exadata Infrastructure node patching method, either `ROLLING` or `NONROLLING`.
+* `patching_mode` -  Cloud Exadata Infrastructure node patching method.

 * `preference` - The maintenance window scheduling preference.

 * `weeks_of_month` - Weeks during the month when maintenance should be performed.
-Weeks start on the 1st, 8th, 15th, and 22nd days of the month, and have a duration of 7 days.
-Weeks start and end based on calendar dates, not days of the week.
-For example, to allow maintenance during the 2nd week of the month (from the 8th day to the 14th day of the month), use the value 2.
-Maintenance cannot be scheduled for the fifth week of months that contain more than 28 days.
-Note that this parameter works in conjunction with the daysOfWeek and hoursOfDay parameters to allow you to specify specific days of the week and hours that maintenance will be performed.

 ---